rstar900/Rust/README.md

 # Rust
-Contains code in Rust language using the official book which can be found here https://doc.rust-lang.org/book/title-page.html
+Contains code in Rust language using the official book and my own expriments.
+Book can be found here https://doc.rust-lang.org/stable/book/